fenago/datascience-ml-next-level/Lab 10 - Predicting Categories with K-Nearest Neighbors/Lab_10.md

 take more computational time to compute and find the optimal number of neighbors, especially when your dataset is large.

-Next, we initialize a k-NN classifier and use the `GridSearchCV()` function on the classifier along with the grid.
-We set the `cv` argument to 10, indicating that we want to use 10-fold cross validation while doing this.
-Cross validation is a technique in which the classifier first divides the data into 10 parts.
-The first nine parts are used as the training set while the 10^th^ part is used as the test set.
-In the second iteration, we use the first eight parts and the 10^th^ part as the training set, while the ninth part is used as the test set.
-This process is repeated until every part of the data is used for testing.
-This creates a very robust classifier, since we have used the entire dataset for training and testing and have not left out any part of the data.

 Cross-validation is illustrated for you in the following diagram:

 ![](./images_2/8c8120e6-4aeb-4917-8f03-0ae724654d7b.png)

-Cross-validation in action

-In the preceding diagram, the black boxes illustrate the training data while the white box illustrates the test data.

-Finally, we use the `.best_params_` to extract the optimal number of neighbors.
-In our case, the optimal number of neighbors was 1, which resulted in an accuracy score of `0.985`.
-This is an improvement of 0.002 from the original classifier that we built, which had a score of `0.983` with three neighbors.

-Using cross-validation ensures that we do not overfit or underfit the data as we have used the entire dataset for training and testing.

 Scaling for optimized performance
 ---------------------------------

-* * * * *

 The k-NN algorithm is an algorithm that works based on distance.
 When a new data point is thrown into the dataset and the algorithm is given the